-Oil and linters from bromoxynil-tolerant cotton has been assessed by ANZFA to evaluate its safety for human consumption.
-A number of criteria are used in this assessment including a characterisation of the transferred genes, the modifications at the DNA, protein and whole food levels, compositional analyses, and the potential allergenicity and toxicity of the newly expressed proteins.
+Food from bromoxynil-tolerant cotton has been evaluated to determine its safety for human consumption.
+The evaluation criteria used in this assessment included characterisation of the transferred genes, the modifications at the DNA, protein and whole food levels, compositional analyses, and the potential allergenicity and toxicity of the newly expressed proteins.
 This enables the intended as well as any significant unintended changes to be identified, characterised and evaluated for their safety.